How to choose the right personal alarm for seniors: A comprehensive guide

 If you’re looking for an affordable option a the price range for a basic alarm can be between £4 to £90.
 These types of alarm include simple pendant alarms too, which will sound a loud noise when the wearer falls.

 For a system connected to a monitoring service, or a landline-based alarm, it’s important to factor in ongoing costs beyond the initial cost of the alarm equipment.
-Almost all providers will change a monthly charge or annual subscription to cover your access to the 24/7 response team and their own monitoring costs.
-There’ll usually be an installation cost too to ensure it’s set up correctly too.
+Almost all providers will change via a monthly plan or annual subscription to cover your access to the 24/7 response team and their own monitoring costs.
+There may be an installation cost too to ensure it’s set up correctly.

 Useful links